Never Back Down: Revolt: Plot

 Anya immediately begins to plot a revolt against their captors so they can escape, but the women, especially Jaya, are jaded and believe an uprising is doomed to fail.
-Valentina (Diana Hoyos), accidentally causes Mariah and Janek to learn of Anya's planned revolt, and Mariah punishes them by forcing Jaya to fight Valentina.
+Valentina (Diana Hoyos), who is mentally impaired after having her head repeatedly slammed against a wall, accidentally causes Mariah and Janek to learn of Anya's planned revolt, and Mariah punishes them by forcing Jaya to fight Valentina.
 Unwilling to be sent to Albania to be a sex slave, a despondent Valentina begs Jaya to kill her during the fight, and she reluctantly does so.
-Afterwards, Jaya tells Anya that she doesn't care what happens to herself now, and helps Anya lead the revolt.
+Afterwards, Jaya tells Anya that she does not care about what happens to herself now and helps Anya lead the revolt.
 Janek tells the women that they will never return home, and any further attempts at rebellion will result in more punishment.

 Meanwhile, Aslan is concerned for his sister's safety and holds Julian at gunpoint in an attempt to force him to call Mariah and demand Anya be released.
 However, before he can do so, Anya uses the facility doctor's cellphone to call Aslan and tell him the location, and to send police.
 The women then immediately begin the revolt, killing their captors.
 Janek, an experienced MMA fighter himself, puts up a good fight, but the women narrowly overpower him, forcing him into a bathtub while Jaya stabs him to death with a scalpel.
 The women then head into the fighting room, where they attack the millionaires who are watching a fight.
 Some of the women die, but all of their captors are killed in the revolt.
 After Mariah attempts to kill Anya, she beats Mariah to death.
 Anya and Jaya walk past the carnage and out the front door to freedom as police sent by Aslan arrive to rescue the women.

 Six weeks later, Anya has recovered from her injuries and is back with Aslan in London.
 Inspired by her experiences, Anya opens the cage of her pet bird and lets it fly away.